- The definition of waterfall marketing

 Also, since agile marketing doesn’t have as many phases as those associated with waterfall marketing, there’s more room for improvisation and creativity.

-Testing can occur early on in the agile marketing process or later depending on where it’s needed, not only because it’s the fifth or sixth stage in a model like it is with the waterfall methodology.
+Testing can occur early on in the agile marketing process or later depending on when it’s needed.

 The Waterfall Model: Advantages and Disadvantages